The Poodle (Standard): A Royal History and Elegant Charm

 One common concern among prospective Poodle owners is whether these dogs have a noticeable odour.
 Fortunately, Poodles are known for being relatively odourless compared to some other breeds.
 This is partly due to their curly, non-shedding coat, which traps fewer odours than breeds with more hair and dander.

-However, it's important to note that all dogs, regardless of breed, can develop odors if their coat and skin are not properly maintained.
+However, it's important to note that all dogs, regardless of breed, can develop odours if their coat and skin are not properly maintained.
 Regular grooming and bathing are essential to keep a Poodle clean and odour-free.
-Poodles' skin can be sensitive, so it's important to use dog-friendly shampoos and conditioners and to consult with a professional groomer for the best care practices.
+Poodles' skin can be sensitive, so it's important to use dog-friendly shampoos and conditioners and to consult with a professional groomer for the best care practises.

 Do Poodles Smell a Lot?